Rakeela/dragora-notes/2021-4-3-Seventy-Third.md

 Even though I'm focused on the ways that the immune system interacts with mental illness, aging, and arthritis, I also understand the connection between the work I want to do and cancer treatment.
 The immune system is supposed to take down cancers.
 Sometimes that works, but sometimes it ends up guarding them.
 Tregs around a tumor are a bad sign.
 Being able to retune the immune system would result in considerable advances in low-morbidity cancer treatment.

 ---
+"In order to prevent a 'grey goo' scenario, we deliberately designed our nanites to rely on energetically unfavorable chemistry, with a dependency on broadcast power.
+Cut the power, cut the replication.
+This also broadened our use-cases, as there are many more thermodynamically unfavorable chemical transformations than thermodynamically favorable ones.
+As long as we have electricity, we need no longer be bound by entropy."

+This was a random thought which occurred to me about how to create nanoreplicants without having them eat everything.
+Give them a reliance on an electrical supply!
+You can't plug a nanite swarm into the wall, but you could plug a broadcast power station into the wall.
+The range on broadcast power is pretty limited; Tesla's dream of powering a city without an infrastructure of electrical wiring was foolhardy.
+Yet in this application, that malus is a virtue, as the nanoreplicants would not be able to spread beyond the range of the broadcast power station.

+I also found myself imagining handheld 'broadcast wands' used to finely direct nanites.
+I tend to imagine future humanity living in a bright albeit hazy world of individual nanite swarms, with most if not all people having their own personal swarm.
+A stage where people have to use a powerpack backpack and a broadcast wand to direct their swarm could be an intermediary tech.

+---
 Back to [[day-post-archive]]